 Years later, in an interview, he was asked how many women he’s slept with, to which he responded, “Oh, two or three.
 That question is sexist, too.
 Who cares?”

-3. His deep, vampiric way of singing was unmistakable.
+3. His deep, vampiric way of singing was unmistakable

-Peter’s baritone register and vaguely Transylvanian-esque annunciation was somehow both demonic and comforting, but perhaps no one described his singing better than Beavis and Butthead, who famously compared him to “a cross between Danzig and Megadeth” on an episode of the show.
+Peter’s baritone register and vaguely Transylvanian-esque annunciation was somehow both demonic and comforting, but perhaps no-one described his singing better than Beavis and Butthead, who famously compared him to “a cross between Danzig and Megadeth” on an episode of the show.

 Of course, when Peter spoke, one heard more Coney Island than Carpathian Mountains in his Brooklyn-bred voice, but that only added to the allure of his sultry singing.

-2. He was an unabashedly sensitive bad-boy and a truly gothic lover.
+2. He was an unabashedly sensitive bad-boy and a truly gothic lover

-Peter grew with five older sisters and said it felt like having six mothers.
+Peter grew up with five older sisters and said it felt like having six mothers.
 In his final interview, he said, “I’m actually a very emotional person… I admit I am a sexist – I hate all men.
 I want to be the only man on this planet.
 I have learned that people take advantage of you if you display an emotional side.
 I can be brutal, but also sensitive.”

-1. He was, without a doubt, one of the sexiest frontmen of all time.
+1. He was, without a doubt, one of the sexiest frontmen of all time

 Those photos can’t be published in this article, but let’s just say a quick Google Image search will show you everything you need to know.

-Happy Halloween, Peter.
+We miss you, Peter.
 Loving you is loving the dead, and that’s just fine.